The Newton-Puiseux algorithm and effective algebraic series: An effective equality test

-\begin{Remark} The equality test for algebraic series is effective because the closure properties of D-finite functions it is based on can be performed effectively.
-However, as was explained in~\cite{bostan2017hypergeometric}, it can be computationally quite expensive to do so. \end{Remark}
+The equality test for algebraic series is effective because the closure properties of D-finite functions it is based on can be performed effectively.
+However, as was explained in~\cite{bostan2017hypergeometric}, it can be computationally quite expensive to do so.
+The explicit computation of the recurrence relation~\eqref{eq:recurrence} could be avoided by deriving an upper bound for its order and the largest integer root of its leading coefficient polynomial and checking the equation which is to be verified for sufficiently many initial terms.
+Yet, these bounds may be so high that this is not practicable either.
+It is therefore preferable to have an equality test based on the correctness of Conjecture~\ref{conj:minimality}.